Tigralt/PiDroneECE/README.md

 ## Connect to the drone over SSH with WiFi

 First, connect your computer to the drone hotspot **PiDrone** with the WPA key **raspberrydrone**.

-The connect over SSH with the following command:
+Connect over SSH with the following command:

     $ ssh pi@192.168.1.1